 Couples come in all shapes and sizes – and all ages too.
 Some are the same age as each other and others are at different stages of their lives.

-Currently when couples claiming benefits have an age gap between them, this is what happens:
+Previously, when couples claiming benefits had an age gap between them, this is what happened:

-- When the older partner reaches State Pension age, the couple stops receiving working age benefits.
+- When the older partner reached State Pension age, the couple stopped receiving working age benefits.

-- They start receiving pension age benefits instead.
+- They started receiving pension age benefits instead.